zpaq/zpaq/readme.txt

-README for ZPAQ v1.06
+README for ZPAQ v1.07
-Matt Mahoney - Sept.
-29, 2009, matmahoney (at) yahoo (dot) com.
+Matt Mahoney - Oct.
+2, 2009, matmahoney (at) yahoo (dot) com.

 ZPAQ is a configurable file compressor and archiver.
 Its goal is a high compression ratio in an open format without loss of